pascalito007/vcenter-app/docker/README.md

-# vSphere Automation SDK for Java Dockerfile
+# front end app for managing vsphere infra

-This contains a dockerfile to deploy the vsphere app that interract to deployed vcenter infra
+This contains a dockerfile to deploy the front end app that interract to deployed vsphere infra

 ## Building the container